MicrosoftDocs/SupportArticles-docs/support/azure/azure-functions/monitoring/functions-monitoring-appinsightslogs.md

 ## How can I check if my Function app is configured correctly to emit logs?

-The **Diagnose and Solve** option in Azure Functions App has a **Function Configuration checks** feature that checks the configuration for Application Insights, particularly the following:
+The **Diagnose and Solve** option in Azure Functions App has a function **Configuration checks** feature that checks the configuration for Application Insights, particularly the following:

 - Only one of the connection settings Application Insights Instrumentation key `APPINSIGHTS_INSTRUMENTATIONKEY` or the `APPLICATIONINSIGHTS_CONNECTION_STRING` connection string exists.
 We recommend using the [APPLICATIONINSIGHTS_CONNECTION_STRING](/azure/azure-monitor/app/sdk-connection-string?tabs=net#overview) for more stable behavior.
 Using `APPINSIGHTS_INSTRUMENTATIONKEY` will be deprecated by 2025.
 - The `AzureWebJobsDashboard` built-in logging is disabled, as recommended.